aseelbahakeem/Email-Spam-Classification-using-Support-Vector-Machine/README.md

 # Email Spam Classification using Support Vector Machine (SVM)
+Part of National cybersecurity authority and KAUST Academy
 ## Project Overview

 This project aims to build an email spam classification system that can classify emails as either spam or not spam using a Support Vector Machine (SVM) and web integration to provide a user-friendly interface.